Jordan Fraser-Trumble

 Jordan Fraser-Trumble is an Australian film, television and stage actor.
-He has appeared in the films The Legend of Ben Hall (2016), West of Sunshine (2017), The Cost (2022) and the upcoming Freelance.
+He has appeared in the films The Legend of Ben Hall (2016), West of Sunshine (2017), The Cost (2022) and Freelance.

 Career

 Jordan Fraser-Trumble studied at Adelaide College of the Arts from 2007 to 2009.
 Following that, he studied at 16th St Actors Studio in Melbourne from 2013 to 2014 before receiving a graduate position with the Red Stitch Ensemble.